Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed a crash which could occur after loading a saved game.

+* Quests
+- Fixed issue which caused the Gathering Materials quest's initial dialogue to not trigger.

 * Scenarios
 - Added the "Journey to Haimadala's Stones" (side-)quest for the Haimadala's Progeny scenario.